-- Adventure Camp Professional outdoor facilitators take students through a series of outdoor and indoor activities to develop positive relationships and teamwork.
-Camps can last up to five days. - 2.
-Peer Mentoring Year 12 and 13 students are trained to be Peer Mentors and follow a structured programme that addresses key life skills such as goal setting, time management, good communication skills and building positive relationships. - 3.
+- 1. Adventure Camp - Professional outdoor facilitators take students through a series of outdoor and indoor activities to develop positive relationships and teamwork.
+Adventure Camp (outside of school) or Activity Days (in school) is recommended in Term 1.
+These can run anywhere between 2-5 days depending on the number of rotations and classes attending. - 2.
+Peer Mentoring - Year 12 and 13 students are trained to be Peer Mentors and follow a structured programme that addresses key life skills such as goal setting, time management, good communication skills and building positive relationships. - 3.
 Community Adventure Students spend a fun day exploring their local area, achieving certain challenges, while learning about what is available to them within their community. - 4.
 Community Project Students plan, organise and spend a day giving something back to their community.